Gallery-of-Kaeon/Kaeon-FUSION/README.md

 a doubly linked tree structure makes more sense than a singly linked list structure.
 Also, (L(I(S(P)))) is ugly.

+### What can Kaeon FUSION do that other languages cannot?

+Often when we present Kaeon FUSION, we are asked what it brings to the table.

+Most successful programming languages were created to provide functionality that did not exist in other languages at the time of their creation, such as Java with the JVM,
+JavaScript with the ability to run natively in the browser, C with the ability to efficiently compile to assembly for almost any system, etc.

+Kaeon FUSION,
+being the blank slate that it is, does not provide any features that do not currently exist in other languages.
+Rather,
+it establishes a platform upon which the features of all currently existing languages can be transferred to and coexist within, and upon which novel functionality can be implemented in the future, foregoing the need to engineer a whole new language from scratch to support said functionality.

+Other languages run into roadblocks when attemping to continually integrate new functionality as they attempt to stay relavent, leading to their eventual replacement.
+Kaeon FUSION,
+by design,
+will never face such an issue.

 ### Is Kaeon FUSION bound to the JVM?

 We wrote our implementation of Kaeon FUSION in Java because we saw Java as the most effective way to quickly and efficiently get the project off the ground.